Among-Suss/groov-in-c/README.md

 **A**: For some reason, the Discord API will randomly disconnect the bot, which can take a moment to reconnect.

 ## Build Instructions
 You can just run this repository through docker if that's your thing.
-This program only supports linux, but it is possible to get working on Windows using cygwin with some modification (not covered here).
+This program only supports linux, although it should run perfectly fine through docker on windows.
+It may be possible to get working on Windows using cygwin with some modification (not covered here, you will need to make sure all code is POSIX compliant).

 ### Environment Variables
 | Name | Description | Default |